rizinorg/book/src/analysis/types.md

 ### Structure Immediates

-There is one more important aspect of using types in radare2 - using `aht` you can change the immediate in the opcode to the structure offset.
+There is one more important aspect of using types in rizin - using `aht` you can change the immediate in the opcode to the structure offset.
 Lets see a simple example of [R]SI-relative addressing